BenkiKuu/leo-igane-portfolio/README.md

 #### The first Online Profile created in school, Friday 20th April
 #### By **Leo Igane**
 ## Description
 The site is part of class work as I learn how to develop websites.
-It is my End week Indipendent project.
+It is my End week Independent project.
 It is my portfolio containing the work I have done
 ## Setup/Installation Requirements
 * This is a great place
 * See a simple one page website